NamTran99/NewSwiftMail/docs/RELEASING.md

        - build-plugin/build
    ```

 4. Commit the changes.
-Message: "Update K-9 Mail to $newVersionName"
+Message: "Update Easy Mail to $newVersionName"
 5. Run `fdroid build --latest com.fsck.k9` to build the project using F-Droid's toolchain.
 6. Push the changes to your fork of the _fdroiddata_ repository.
 7. Open a merge request on Gitlab.
 (The message from the server after the push in the previous step should contain a